 Your first point of contact is your workplace reps - they are best placed to discuss your next steps to dealing with your issue.
 If you don't know who that is, contact your branch for assistance.
 Find the contact details here.

 You also contact the Employment AdviceLine - however, please be advised that this national service deals with a very high volume of emails and calls and your waiting time for a response may be long.

 If you can't find the answer to your question below, speaking to your rep or branch secretary will be the quickest way to answer your query.

 Advice explaining the payments and entitlements you may receive if your post becomes redundant.
 In any case where redundancy is threatened, specific advice and assistance is available and should be sought from your school/college rep or division/association/branch secretary.

-Pay and conditions for teachers in residential establishments are aligned with those in the School Teachers’ Pay and Conditions Document (STPCD), the Burgundy Book and the Independent Pay Review Body in Wales since 2019, other than the following allowances and pay scales.
+Pay and conditions for teachers in residential establishments are aligned with those in the School Teachers’ Pay and Conditions Document (STPCD), the Burgundy Book and the Independent Pay Review Body in Wales.

 This guidance is aimed at new teachers and those returning to teaching service after a break.
 It explains the basics of the pay structure and gives advice on ensuring you are fairly paid and able to seek the most favourable use of pay discretions.